IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Penn_Jillette" target="_blank">Penn Jillette</a>

->“Any sufficiently advanced benevolence may be indistinguishable from malevolence.”

-― <a href="https://en.wikipedia.org/wiki/Charles_T._Rubin" target="_blank">Charles T. Rubin</a>

 >“When a person can't find a deep sense of meaning, they distract themselves with pleasure.”

 >“A man who becomes conscious of the responsibility he bears toward a human being who affectionately waits for him, or to an unfinished work, **will never be able to throw away his life**.
 He knows the "why" for his existence, and will be able to bear almost any "how."”